EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## User requirements

 This section represents the use cases and the requirements based on these user needs.
-Some of the use cases are stated also in the FEMDI (WP2) and E-SOH (WP3) requirement documentation.
+Some of the use cases are stated also in the FEMDI (WP2) and ORD (WP6) requirement documentation.
 These are stated at each use case.
 The short descriptions of the use cases specified in the Table 4. aligned with the datasets they are utilizing.

 Table 4.
 User requirements in short.
 ![Table 4.
 User requirements in short.](./Images/WP6_userrequirements_tables_Datasets.png)